-You can use coupons with food stamps, however in most states that charge sales tax on food purchases, when you use a coupon, you would have to pay the sales tax on the amount of that coupon.
+You can use coupons with food stamps, however in most states that charge sales tax on food purchases, when you use a coupon, you would have to pay the sales tax on the amount of the coupon.
 This is usually a very small amount of cash out of pocket (under $2-$5 for purchases of $200) in most cases.
-Combine sale prices in store with the coupons and you may even be able to get some of those items for free stretching your SNAP benefits even more.
+Combine sale prices in store with the coupons and you may even be able to get some of those items for free stretching your SNAP benefits program even more.

-Stock up on sale prices items.
 When something is at a deep discount, go ahead and spend a bit more that month to stock up.
-This is especially a good idea for seasonal sales on things like turkeys around the holidays, hamburger or chicken during barbecue season and fresh produce during the summer months.
+This is especially a good idea for seasonal sales on things like turkeys around the holidays, hamburger or chicken during barbecue season and fresh produce during the summer months program.
 Fruits on sale can be sliced and frozen.
 As can many vegetables.
 Meats can be cooked and portioned, or even portioned and frozen raw.

-Making a menu for breakfast, lunch, dinner, snacks and even desserts can make your food budget stretch a lot farther.
+Making a menu program for breakfast, lunch, dinner, snacks and even desserts can make your food budget stretch a lot farther.
 Especially when you can buy things to fill in at multiple meals when they are on sale.
-Buying a large package of ground turkey on sale can be great for tacos, spaghetti and even seasoned and used as breakfast sausage.
+Buying a large package of ground turkey on sale can be great for tacos, spaghetti and even seasoned and used as breakfast sausage at a budget.
 There are many ways a menu plan can help you know when to buy select items in bulk, and the result is lower prices overall.
 This also helps you to easily use up what is in your pantry or freezer.

 While you may not think about buying food at a dollar store, there are often great deals on specific food items.
 Avoid too many overly processed food items, but consider things like canned and frozen vegetables and fruit.
 Pasta, pasta sauce and some snack items like peanut butter and crackers are all much cheaper at your dollar store or discount store.
 Most chain dollar stores accept EBT cards.

-One big way to make your food stamps go farther on fresh produce is to shop at a farmers market.
-Not all vendors will take EBT or SNAP benefits, but many will.
+One big way to make your food stamps program go farther on fresh produce is to shop at a farmers market.
+Not all vendors will take EBT or SNAP benefits program, but many will.
 It’s well worth the time to ask and find out so you can get even better deals on fresh produce to feed your family.
 I love hitting a farmers market in the last hour they are open, because many vendors want to discount their items left to get rid of stock before they go home for the day.
 That means even better deals for you!